-If today is your first day on TripleWide and you’ve never heard about the Transform Christmas campaign make sure to check out our other blogs (the first one we gave away a free motion background, yesterday we shared all of our favorite toys!).
+If today is your first day on TripleWide and you’ve never heard about the Transform Christmas campaign make sure to check out our other blogs (yesterday we shared all of our favorite toys!).
 Today, we get to partner with our friends over at Church Stage Design Ideas to give you some great ideas on how to make a stage design that is unique, different and may help you transform Christmas for your community.

 We asked Jonathan Malm (lead wizard behind ChurchStageDesignIdeas.com) to put together the top 5 Stage Designs that incorporate a “transforming” atmosphere.
 I hope that you can dig through these stage layouts and try something visual this Christmas.
 Something that will speak to hearts, art that will compliment the music or message.